 Prep Time: 15 minutes ◊ Cook Time: 1 hr 45 mins

 - In a small saucepan, over medium-low heat, dissolve sugar in water.
-Heat for approximately 5 minutes to create a thick syrup.
+Heat for approximately 3 minutes.
 Stir often using a spatula.

 - Add butter and 2.5 tablespoons of balsamic vinegar into the saucepan.
 Stir to combine.
 Let simmer for 2-3 minutes.